Just Mathias Thiele: Early life and literary production

 Just Mathias Thiele was born on 13 December 1795 in Copenhagen.
 After receiving his schooling at the Metropolitan School and studying privately with A.G.
 Rudelbach, he had his debut in 1816 in Danfana, a magazine, before publishing his first book, a novel named Bjergmandsdalen, the following year.

 From 1817 to 1835 he was employed at the Royal Danish Library.
 During this phase, with inspiration from the Brothers Grimm, he collected Danish folk tales, relying on both written sources and oral ones which he collected on travels around the country.
 He published them in four volumes as Danske Folkesagn I–IV between 1818 and 1823 (extended edition 1843).
 He also wrote poetry and drama but to no great acclaim and his works within that field are forgotten today.

 Relationship to Bertel Thorvaldsen

 Thiele's publication of Danish folk tales was rewarded with a scholarship.
-He traveled to Rome where he became a close friend of Bertel Thorvaldsen who would also become a major focus for his academic writings with Den danske Billedhugger Bertel Thorvaldsen og hans Værker, I–IV ("The Danish Sculptor Bertel Thorvaldsen and his oeuvre, I–IV") published from 1831 to 1850 and Thorvaldsens Biographie, 1-4 from 1851-56.
+He traveled to Rome where he became a close friend of Bertel Thorvaldsen who would also become a major focus for his academic writings with Den danske Billedhugger Bertel Thorvaldsen og hans Værker, I–IV ("The Danish Sculptor Bertel Thorvaldsen and his oeuvre, I–IV") published from 1831 to 1850 and Thorvaldsens Biographie, 1-4 from 1851 to 1856.

 Thiele was also a member of the committee for the foundation of Thorvaldsens Museum.
 After Thorvaldsen's death, he was effective in saving his archives and other papers from destruction.